Cat-Age Chart: Calculating Your Cat’s Age in Human Years

 In This Article:

-How to Tell a Cat’s Age opens in a new tab How Many Cat Years are in a Human Year? opens in a new tab How Old Is My Cat in Human Years?opens in a new tab Cat Milestones Comparisonopens in a new tab Maximizing Your Cat’s Lifespanopens in a new tab Frequently Asked Questionsopens in a new tab
+How to Tell a Cat’s Age opens in a new tab How Many Cat Years Are in a Human Year? opens in a new tab How Old Is My Cat in Human Years?opens in a new tab Cat Milestones Comparisonopens in a new tab Maximizing Your Cat’s Lifespanopens in a new tab Frequently Asked Questionsopens in a new tab

 Unlike the myth that one human year always equals seven feline years, cats’ aging rate varies.
 They mature faster than humans do, reaching adulthood in their first two years.
 A kitten]s first year equals roughly 16 human years, slowing to a 4:1 yearly ratio once cats reach full adulthood.